ForgeK1/Java-Food-Kingdom-Text-Game-CS2011-Final-Project/README.md

 # Java-Food-Kingdom-Text-Game-CS2011-Final-Project
 This is my final project for CS 2011!
 We were tasked to create a new game in Java code 🎮.

-**Name of the project**: "Food Kingdom"
+**Name of the project**: Food Kingdom

 **Game Description**: The King has fallen ill and it your your job as head chef to attain a sum amount of ingredients to make a dish that will heal the King!
 You will be going through the grocery aile and encountering many different challenges to attain ingredients.
-Once you collected a good amount of ingredients you can leave the aile to make your dish 🍲.
+Once you collected a good amount of ingredients you can leave the aisle to make your dish 🍲.

 **Minigames the player would encounter**:
 1) "Battle System" (Player fights an enemy through a turned based RPG minigame)